-- 41. (1) Category 3 costs are comprised of - (a) employer's contributions to National Insurance, - (b) employer's contributions to the pension scheme approved by the Commission, capped at 5% of the gross salary of that employee, - (c) statutory redundancy payments, - (d) necessary costs on replacement employees to cover maternity, paternity, parental and adoptive leave, (but not necessary costs on replacement employees to cover employees on long-term sick leave), - (e) employer's liability insurance. - (2) Category 3 costs are to be paid directly by the Commission, rather than being paid by the member and recovered from the Commission. - (3) Replacement employees must be appointed on merit after having been identified by a fair and open competition and must be employed at the minimum hourly rate for the grade of employee they are replacing.
+- 41. (1) Category 3 costs are comprised of - (a) employer's contributions to National Insurance,

+- (b) employer's contributions to the pension scheme approved by the Commission, capped at 10% of the gross salary of that employee, - (c) statutory redundancy payments, - (d) necessary costs on replacement employees to cover maternity, paternity, parental and adoptive leave, (but not necessary costs on replacement employees to cover employees on long-term sick leave) temporary work agency fees and charges associated with the engagement of agency workers via a temporary work agency, and - (e) employer's liability insurance. - (2) Category 3 costs are to be paid directly by the Commission, rather than being paid by the member and recovered from the Commission. - (3) Replacement employees must be appointed on merit after having been identified by a fair and open competition and must be employed at the minimum hourly rate for the grade of employee they are replacing.